December 7th 2021

-5 healthy lunch recipes under 400 calories to make while you're working from home
+5 healthy lunch recipes under 400 calories to make when you're working from home

 Nutritionist Rob Hobson shares his favourite lunchtime recipes that will keep our bodies nourished and resilient – and are so much tastier than a meal deal.
 Plus they're all under 400 calories

-As much as we might lament missing Pret, one of the biggest working from home benefits is the time it affords to make a healthy, nutritious lunch.
+And just like that, we're working from home again.
+While we miss office chatting and post-work drinks, one of the biggest working from home benefits is the time it affords to make a healthy, nutritious lunch.
 Here, nutritionist Rob Hobson shares five healthy lunch ideas, all of which fall into his NIMBLE eating plan, which serves as a reminder for us to eat healthier in the pandemic.
 In this case, nimble stands for Nutrients, Immunity, Mind, Budget, Local and Eating Routine.
-These six interrelated areas of health can be used as an overarching approach to eating well, maintaining a healthy weight and building resilience in 2021.
+These six interrelated areas of health can be used as an overarching approach to eating well, maintaining a healthy weight and building resilience.

-Read on for Rob's five health lunch ideas to make over the coming weeks.
+Read on for Rob's five health lunch ideas.

 Spicy prawn and tomato pasta recipe